-In addition to working with University departments, we also work closely with the Students' Union to deliver activities and resources relevant to SU sports clubs and societies.
+In addition to working with University departments, we work closely with the Warwick Students' Union to deliver activities relevant to sports clubs and societies.

 News and Events